- Download our Moving to the Netherlands Guide (PDF)

 What makes the system unique is that Dutch medical schemes have to offer certain basic services for a monthly fee and aren't allowed to refuse anyone based on risk.
 Belonging to a scheme is compulsory for all residents, including expats with permanent residency.
 Private schemes are also partially funded by employers.

 Healthcare facilities in the Netherlands

-High standards and specialist treatments can be found at medical facilities in the Netherlands.
+High standards and specialist treatments can be found at most medical facilities in the Netherlands.
 All hospitals offer similar facilities and services, but some specialise in particular areas of treatment.

-Most doctors understand English, but expats often complain that local doctors lack sympathy and are reluctant to prescribe medication unless absolutely essential.
-This largely stems from the general non-interventionist approach adopted by most Dutch medical practitioners.
+Most doctors understand English, but expats often complain that local doctors sometimes lack bedside manner, and are often reluctant to prescribe medication unless absolutely essential.
+The latter largely stems from the general non-interventionist approach adopted by most Dutch medical practitioners.

 Expats should try to find a general practitioner (huisarts) as soon as possible after they arrive.
-They're often very busy and it can be difficult to find one who has space for more patients.
+They're often busy and it can be difficult to find one who has space for more patients.
 After finding a doctor, expats will need to register with them.

 Health insurance in the Netherlands

 All residents and taxpayers in the Netherlands are required to have medical insurance from a private health insurance company.
 This must be organised within four months of arriving in the country.

 Insurers are required to provide the same basic coverage for everyone.
 Health insurers are not allowed to deny coverage to any person who applies for a standard insurance package, and all policyholders must be charged the same premium, regardless of their age or state of health.
-However, children under the age of 18 are typically included in the insurance package of their parents or guardians.
+Children under the age of 18 are typically included in the insurance package of their parents or guardians.